Social Distancing Protocols

 - To enforce social distancing an appointment is required.

 - Once you have received your confirmation (letter/email) from the Secretary of the Commonwealth you can Schedule an Appointment to take the Notary Public Qualification Oath.
-Now scheduling for the week of June 8th, 2020.

 - Clerk’s Office staff is not able to provide Notary Public services (notarize documents) at this time; please contact your local bank or shipping store.

 Becoming a Notary Public Officer

 Before starting the process, review Handbook for Virginia Notaries Public carefully.